Bean-to-Bar: Chocolate in 10 Steps

 After roasting, the beans must be cracked and winnowed, separating the nibs from the shell.
 The shell alone can account for almost 15% of the roasted bean by weight and adversely affects the flavor and texture of finished chocolate.
 What’s more, the shell contains elevated levels of toxic heavy metals.
 Unsurprisingly, the acceptable industry standard for shell content in processed nibs is less than 1%.

 In most cocoa processing systems a “pre-grinding” of the nibs is necessary, to reduce both overall processing time and the eventual wear on refining machines.
-After grinding, the nibs are reduced to a thick paste referred to as “chocolate liquor,” with a mean particle size around 100 microns.
+After grinding, the nibs are reduced to a thick paste referred to as “chocolate liquor,” with a mean particle size of around 100 microns.
 (And yes, the term “liquor” is confusing to many, as there is no actual alcohol involved!)

 Pressing Cocoa Butter